eliotsykes/spree-zoom-photos/README.markdown

 [Demos of MagicZoom](http://www.magictoolbox.com/magiczoom_examples/)
 (these demos are not in a Spree app).

-The extension has a blank zoomphotos.css file that you may want to override in your own extension to customise the styling.
+The extension has a blank zoomphotos-custom.css file that you may want to override in your own extension to customise the styling.

 There are extension points where you can override the defaults of this extension easily.